tinbao/Coin-Tool/README.md

 # Ethereum-Comparator
-A web based Ethereum graph comparator to evaluate investment decisions for future Ethereum trading.
+A web based price comparer of Australian Dollar Ethereum Exchanges to determine the best valued exchange for buying and selling ethereum.